 My two good friends, Tze Khit and Bobby Tan, from Gold's Gym Singapore, have given me unconditional help whenever I need a space to build my makeshift photography studio or even a gym.
 They are very busy businessmen and sometimes I feel very bad for being a "burden".
 On top of this, they also give me advice on running businesses.

 My Assistants / Chauffeurs

 My Clients and Models

-Thanks to my clients, hair and makeup artists (HMUAs) and models who have trusted me, photography skill and professionalism!
+Thanks to my clients, hair and makeup artists (HMUAs) and models who have trusted me, photography skills and professionalism!

 My models consist of my friends and clients.
-Most of them are non-professional models, except a few who may have some experiences in doing freelancing.
-When I was a beginner, there were countless opportunities for me to do practical work for event photography but not portrait photoshoot.
-It was very gracious for any model to work with a new portrait photographer, knowing there was low chance to get excellent photos.
-Out of ten friends I had approached online, nine of them would either ignore me, reject me or pretend to be interested before going MIA (missing-in-action).
-There was one who replied me that she would only shoot with professional photographer.
+Most of them are non-professional models, except for a few who may have some experience in freelancing.
+When I was a beginner, there were countless opportunities for me to do practical work for event and party photography but not portrait photoshoots.
+It was very gracious for any model to work with a new portrait photographer, knowing there was a low chance to get excellent photos.
+Out of ten friends I had approached online, nine of them would either ignore me, reject me or pretend to be interested before going MIA (missing in action).
+There was one who replied to me that she would only shoot with a professional photographer.
 Therefore, I really appreciate my models who are not interested in modelling but have worked with me purely to help me.